swapnil2725/API-UI-Automation/README.md

 1. Install Dependencies: Ensure you have pytest and any other required libraries installed.
 You can install them using pip:

+      `pip install pytest`
       `pip install pytest requests`

-2. Set Up Environment Variables: Make sure BASE_URL and AUTH_TOKEN are set in your environment.
+1. Set Up Environment Variables: Make sure BASE_URL and AUTH_TOKEN are set in your environment.
 You can set them directly in your terminal or use a .env file with python-dotenv.
-3. Run Tests: Execute the tests using pytest:
+2. Run Tests: Execute the tests using pytest:
       `pytest {FileName}`

 Additional Information